The #1 reason students take advantage of GC's leadership development opportunities:

 Dr. Hank Edmondson is the Carl Vinson Endowed Chair of Political Science and Public Administration and serves as director of the Center for Transatlantic Studies.
 In 2003, he was named a Distinguished Professor by Georgia College for his excellence in teaching, research, and public service.
 A specialist in political philosophy, comparative government and politics, and the politics of Spain, Dr. Edmondson teaches courses on "Literature and Politics," "Nihilism in Politics and Culture," "Black American Political Thought," "Shakespeare, Ethics and War," "Leadership," "The Politics of Spain," "Law and Legal Systems of the European Union," and "Tolkien and Political Philosophy."
 His publications include John Dewey and the Decline of American Education: How the Patron Saint of Schools Has Corrupted Teaching and Learning (ISI Books, November 2005), Return to Good and Evil: Flannery O'Connor's Response to Nihilism (Lexington, 2002), and The Moral of the Story: Literature and Public Ethics, (Lexington, 2000).

-Dr. Jehan El-Jourbagy
+Prof. Jehan El-Jourbagy